 The Equality and Diversity Working Group will help publicise and promote events that highlight best practice in equality and diversity within the organisation.
 This will focus on national campaigns that are linked to the protected characteristics as well as all the various initiatives that are being undertaken at a local level.

 Maintaining Compliance with the Public Sector Equality Duty

 The Trust has and will continue to monitor compliance with the equality agenda and ensure that staff and service users are consulted with and updated on any changes and progress.
 This will include ensuring that there is equality for all and eliminating discrimination.

 5. Contacts for further information

-If you would like any further information about Equality, Diversity and Inclusion within North Tees and Hartlepool NHS Foundation Trust, please contact our Equality and Diversity leads:
+If you would like any further information about Equality, Diversity and Inclusion within North Tees and Hartlepool NHS Foundation Trust, please contact our Workforce Equality and Diversity lead: